playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaActionsComposition.md

 > **Note:**  ```play.mvc.Security.Authenticated``` and ```play.cache.Cached``` annotations and the corresponding predefined Actions are shipped with Play.
 See the relevant API documentation for more information.

 > **Note:**  Every request must be served by a distinct instance of your `play.mvc.Action`.
 If a singleton pattern is used, requests will be routed incorrectly during multiple request scenarios.
+For example, if you are using Spring as a DI container for Play, you need to make sure that your action beans are prototype scoped.

 ## Defining custom action annotations